DMARC setup: Ensure email authentication and security

 • Detect unauthorized senders or phishing attempts

-• Adjust the DMARC policy based on real-world data
+• Adjust the DMARC setup based on real-world data

-Use a dedicated inbox or third-party tool to collect and analyze DMARC reports efficiently.
-Regular review of these reports is key to refining your company’s SPF, DKIM, and DMARC settings for better security and improved email deliverability.
+Use Sendmarc’s enterprise DMARC solution to collect and analyze reports efficiently.
+Regular review of these reports is key to refining your company’s SPF, DKIM, and DMARC setups for better security and improved email deliverability.

 Get started with Sendmarc’s email security solutions